 Most claims are brought against former employers and manufacturers of asbestos products.
 If your former employer no longer exists, you can still sue if we can determine the workers’ compensation insurer of the company.

 You do not need to sue in relation to all of your exposure to asbestos as long as the exposure you sue on is not trivial.
+You are entitled to damages, even if part of your exposure occurred overseas.
 We will sit with you at your home, in hospital or at our offices and take a detailed history in relation to your work and exposure to asbestos to determine who you should sue.